YouTube Video Advertising Guide: Learn Ad Formats, Campaign Optimization Strategies

 Remarketing Video Ads

 When YouTube users watch your videos & engage with your content, you can capture their interest and re-engage.
 When a person shows an intent or action on your YouTube Channel or videos, the ad serving engine saves the person’s information to a custom list which is then used to retarget people with a specific brand communication at a later stage.
+Reach viewers based on their past interactions with your videos, TrueView ads, or YouTube channel.
+Use remarketing to target people who have shown interest in your brand or content.
+AdWords’ custom combinations feature allows you to target users who have viewed your video but who have not yet purchased your products.
 By reinforcing your message with users who saw your video or YouTube channel in the past, succeeding in increasing the ROI is more likely.

 Which Type of Ad Format is Best For You?